mehmetalici/circuit-simulator/README.md

 # Circuit Simulator
-Implementation of a circuit simulator using Modified Nodal Analysis Algorithm on MATLAB.
-The program reads a text input file representing the circuit and determines the node voltages using the algorithm Modified Node Analysis.
+The program implements circuit simulator using Modified Nodal Analysis Algorithm.
+It reads a text input file representing the circuit and determines the node voltages using the algorithm Modified Node Analysis.

 ## Overview
 The simulator is capable of simulating any circuit with the following circuit elements: